 51 km: Kingston Arrival

 No campsite!
-We stay in Leggatt and Watts Halls at Queen's Unversity.
-Laundry facilities are available or clothes taken to a local "fluff and fold".
+We stay at Queen's Unversity.
+Laundry facilities are available or take clothes to a local "fluff and fold".

-Highlights: Cycling along the bay, buffet lunch at Queen's University, having the afternoon off, laundry facilities, showers and a bed.
+Highlights: Cycling along the bay, we all look fabulous in our red attire - a long red ribbon of riders heading down the road to Kingston.
+Buffet lunch at Queen's University, having the afternoon off, laundry facilities, showers and a bed.

 See also: Welcome to Kingston

 Wake up early fully rested with clean laundry.
 Enjoy a hot breakfast at Queen's University cafeteria before heading back on the road towards Gananoque, the Thousand Islands and lunch at the best swimming spot of the week.

 Today, we take time to recognize our Top Fundraisers.
 Both Riders that raise over $6000 and Crew that raise over $1,000 are acknowledged with gold jerseys.
 This being the 15th anniversary year, we recognize Riders who raised over $15,000 and Crew who raised $2,500 or more with glittering jerseys.